YongsooHWANG/FTCircuitSynthesis/README.md

 ## Reference
-If you use our project for your research, we would be thankful if you referred to it by citing the following publication:
+If you use our project for your research, we would be grateful if you referred to it by citing the following publication:
 ```
 @article{hwang2022,
   author    = {Y. Hwang},